antonbabkin/rurec/nbs/cbp.md

 ```

 Not sure how SIC classification works.
 There are only 9 unique 3-digit codes (`'399/', '497/', '519/', '599/', '899/', '679/', '149/', '179/', '098/'`), which seems too little.
 Maybe it is not nested in the same sense as NAICS is.

++++

+Source files are read and converted into parquet files.
+Some columns are left out, mainly flags and size class distributions.

 ```{code-cell} ipython3
 :tags: [nbd-module]